 Whenever I see peanuts and spinach in a menu item, I order it.
-I just love the combination—and I know I’m not alone since I find myself in good company with the millions of Maharashtrians.
-Shrimp or any other firm-fleshed fish works well as an alternative to the grilled sea scallops in this curry.–Raghavan Iyer
+I just love the combination—and I know I’m not alone since I find myself in good company with the millions of Maharashtrians.–Raghavan Iyer

 - 1 cup dried red Thai or cayenne chiles, stems removed

 - 1 tablespoon cumin seeds

 - 1 teaspoon black or yellow mustard seeds

 - 2 fresh or dried bay leaves

 - 2 tablespoons ground Kashmiri chiles, or 1/2 tablespoon cayenne (ground red pepper) mixed with 1 1/2 tablespoons sweet paprika

 - 1 pound large sea scallops, (about 12 to 15 per pound)